ARandomInvestor/amfeix-glass/README.md

 Includes JavaScript libraries to interact with AMFEIX contract and gather other details from on-chain.
 Results are live on https://amfeix-glassdoor.info/

+WARNING: This is a collection of libraries written beforehand, with more modifications on top added hastily to cover current conditions.
+It is a work in progress, as you can probably see.

 See config.example.js for external dependencies needed (Bitcoin full node with -txindex=1, Electrum full index server, and Ethereum full node / Infura), create config.js with filled setup.

 You need a modern Node.JS